-From Anna on December 19th, 2008 in Landscaping
+From Dean Dowd on December 19, 2008 in Landscaping

 - Camellias.
 These beautiful pink, white, and red blossoms love cold weather and with proper care will bloom all winter and for part of spring.

 - Winter Roses/Hellebores.
 The hellebores are a form of winter rosebush.
 These graceful flowers are durable and come in white, pink, maroon, and black blossoms.

 - Snowdrops.
 This groundcover-type little white flower is shaped like a little bell.

 - South African Shrubs.
 This category includes a variety of flowering and colorful shrubs that grow well during the winter season.
 The Safari Sunset and the King Protea are two in this family.

 - Rhododendrons.
 These vibrant flowers will bloom all-year-round in more mild climates.
 Your garden doesnt have to sit idle over the winter either.

 Supplement your dinner table with winter vegetables such as broccoli, kale, cauliflower, cabbage, collards, lettuce, carrots, and brussel sprouts.
 You can also grow cover crops to build up your garden soil in preparation for next year.
 Some commonly-used cover crops include fava beans and clover.